Jalaram Bapa: Virpur

 Virpur was the workplace of Shri Jalaram Bapa.
 The main shrine of Jalaram Bapa is located at Virpur.
 The shrine is actually the house complex where Jalaram lived during his lifetime.
 The shrine houses the belongings of Jalaram and the deities of Rama, Sita, Lakshman and Hanuman worshipped by him.
 It also has on display the Jholi and Danda said to have been given to him by God.
 But the main attraction here is the portrait of Jalaram Bapa.
 There is also an actual black and white photo of Jalaram Bapa, taken a year before his death.

 The temple is one of a kind in the world in a way that it has not been accepting any offerings since February 9, 2000.

 Parchas

-Today, devotees of Jalaram have experienced that if they pray to the saint sincerely, he blesses them and fulfils their wishes.
+Devotees of Jalaram believe that if they pray to the saint sincerely, he blesses them and fulfils their wishes.
 These experiences are known as Parchas.
 They pray to Jalaram Bapa and if their wish is fulfilled they fast, and visit a temple on Thursday.
 There are many devotees of Jalaram Bapa who worship him like a God, similar to Sai Baba of Shirdi.

 So far, there is only one book written on Shri Jalaram Bapa's Tales of Miracles by Author Chirag Sheth & Yuvraj Sheth, which is available on most online websites.